seetee-io/seetee-io/README.md

 ```

 This will output the static build in `out/`.
 This build can be hosted statically on a webserver without the need of a Node.js server.

+## Deployment

+We will use Netlify to automatically deploy whatever is merged to `master`.
+This is not yet imoplemented.